 If you're interested in learning programming as a springboard to better job prospects, then you should recognize that even though software and web development both rely on code (making them two sides of similar, if not the same, coin) the processes of learning the skills associated with each can be quite different.

 Compared to software development, the road to web development is much simpler.
-Yes, many web developers decide to pursue a degree in computer science, but the reality is that they don’t really need a degree to land a job.
+Yes, many web developers and software engineers decide to pursue a degree in computer science, but the reality is you can become a developer or software engineer without a degree to land a job.
 Alternative, less expensive and more time efficient routes to certification exist: coding bootcamp.

 Web development coding bootcamps are immersive, intensive courses designed to give prospective programmers all the education they need to begin a career in web development.
 The average tuition for coding bootcamps is $11,400, and the courses can be completed in 14 weeks (on average).
 These courses are also designed to provide students with numerous coding projects for use in portfolios, and many bootcamps also offer job-placement services to ensure that every graduate makes the transition from learner to worker as easily as possible.